15 Female Explorers You Should Know

 You've heard of Christopher Columbus, Lawrence of Arabia, and Lewis and Clark.
 But do you know the incredible accomplishments of Gertrude Bell, Osa Johnson, or Valentina Tereshkova?
 In the female sect of explorers, there are heiresses, socialites, rebels, and cross-dressers.
 But the one thing they share beyond their sex is an intrepid spirit that thirsts for adventure.

 A contemporary and colleague of T.E.
 Lawrence (a.k.a. the inspiration for Lawrence of Arabia), Gertrude Bell was a writer and archaeologist who traveled all around the Middle East, Asia, and Europe.
-Her books gave the people of Great Britain a clear concept of the empire's outer territories and are still studied today.
+Her books gave the people of Great Britain a clear concept of the empire’s outer territories and are still studied today.

 An Oxford graduate who was fluent in Persian and Arabic, she met Lawrence while working in the Arab Bureau in Cairo during World War I. She’s best known for her contribution to the Conference in Cairo in 1921, where the beginnings of Iraq as a nation were forged.
 She’d later pioneer the school of thought that relics and antiquities should be preserved in their home nations.
 The National Museum of Iraq was born from her efforts.

 American journalist Nellie Bly (a.k.a.
 Elizabeth Jane Cochrane) is best known for her world-changing exposé (for which she went undercover) to reveal the abuse at the Women’s Lunatic Asylum on Blackwell’s Island in New York City.
 But on November 14, 1889, Bly took on a new challenge for Joseph Pulitzer’s paper, The New York World.

 Inspired by Jules Verne's novel Around the World in 80 Days, Bly set out to beat the fictional globetrotting record.
 Traveling in ships, trains, and rickshaws, on horseback and on mules, Bly made her way from England to France, Singapore to Japan, and California back to the East Coast.
 And she did all this in 72 days.
 Well, 72 days, 6 hours, 11 minutes and 14 seconds to be precise.
 Naturally, Bly's bold endeavor made for a series of thrilling news stories, as well as a memoir—Around the World in Seventy-Two Days.